Dimitris Tsovolas: Early life and education

 Tsovolas was born at Melissourgoi, a village outside Arta, Epirus in 1942.
 He went on to study law at the Aristotle University of Thessaloniki.
 He worked as a lawyer in Arta.

 Political career

 Tsovolas later began his career in politics as a member of PASOK.
 He was first elected member of the Parliament representing Arta in 1977.
 He was reelected in 1981 and 1985.
 He was then elected as an MP for northern Athens.

 Tsovolas served in the Ministry of Finance in Andreas Papandreou's government from 1981 to 1989, serving as a deputy minister from 1981 to 1985, and as the full Minister of Finance from 1985 to 1989.

+As the Koskotas scandal was unraveling, Andreas Papandreou's blatant patronage reached the point of giving in one of his rallies a public command to Tsovolas, who was Minister of Finance, to "give it all [to them]" (Τσοβόλα δώσ'τα όλα) and "Tsovolas, empty the coffers [of the state]," and the crowd chanted these back.
+Papandreou later on said that he was only joking, but this moment characterized the era and made Tsovala's name infamous.

 In 1989 he was tried for the so-called Koskotas scandal and was sentenced to 2 years in prison and 3 years lack of his political rights.

 In October 1995 he left PASOK and on 20 December that year he founded the Democratic Social Movement.